lt1245/trade_misallocation_capital_appendix/README.md

 plot.jl: Assumes that transition.jl is evaluated for each case_final values

-csv files contain the transition path prices vectors
+csv files contain the transition path price vectors